Why Don’t Cats Like Water?

 Cats don’t like the smell of water

 As we know, cats are very particular about grooming.
 Cats can spend up to 50% of their time awake washing themselves.
 Kitties have very sensitive noses, and much of cat communication comes in the form of smells.
 It’s important that they don’t smell of anything but themselves.
-Even something like water, which is odourless to humans, can have an off-putting chemical smell to our furry friends.
+Even something like water, which is odorless to humans, can have an off-putting chemical smell to our furry friends.

 Many cat owners will have seen cats drinking from a puddle rather than their clean bowls of water.
 One of the reasons cats might do this is because of the smell of the chemicals in tap water.
-That chemical odour is something Mr Whiskers won’t want on his coat, which is why a splash of water often leads to intensive grooming.
+That chemical odor is something Mr Whiskers won’t want on his coat, which is why a splash of water often leads to intensive grooming.

 Although many cats don’t like water, it’s important to encourage them to stay hydrated especially in warm weather.